pegasuspect/SimpleShell/README.md

 ### SimpleShell #SS
 Is a project of simple helper shell scripts.
-You may do as you please with this project.
+No licence is intended.

 ### Contributions
 Contributions are welcome, but there are rules: